zdravkov/kendo-docs/api/javascript/ui/editor.md

 ### messages.strikethrough `String` *(default: "Strikethrough")*

-The title of the tool that stirkes through text.
+The title of the tool that strikes through text.

 #### Example